slatedocs/slate/source/index.html.md

 ![VA Aggregator](images/va_waiting_payment.png)

-An endpoint to check your VA information is also available and can be accessed at anytime [https://api-docs.oyindonesia.com/#get-va-info](https://api-docs.oyindonesia.com/#get-va-info).
+An endpoint to [check your VA information](https://api-docs.oyindonesia.com/#get-va-info) is also available and can be accessed at anytime.

 > Below is an example of the request body: